 "I appreciated the way this course integrated sociology, community connection, and science into each field experience.
 I loved working with AERF and having the opportunity to interact with people from local communities in the Western Ghats."- Shana B., Washington, D.C.

 All of our course locations lie in the Western Ghats, a lush and dramatic landscape, a UNESCO World Heritage Site, as well as one of the most important conservation regions on Earth.
 The rain that falls in the Western Ghats feeds many of India’s major rivers.
 We will be in the northern section of the Western Ghats (in the Sahyadris hill range), which has received comparatively little conservation attention.

 Amba Wildlife Corridor

-India, home to the world’s largest population of tigers, is seeking to reverse a tragic decline of this majestic keystone predator, in addition to other ecologically and spritually important species, by establishing and protecting a system of reserves and corridors.
-While in Amba, we can gain an appreciation for the ecological importance, impacts, and conservation strategies happening in this region including the spiritual aspects of tigers, and other animal species, in sacred groves.
+India is seeking to reverse a tragic decline of ecologically and spiritually important species by establishing and protecting a system of reserves and corridors.
+While in Amba, we can gain an appreciation for the ecological importance, impacts, and conservation strategies happening in this region including the spiritual aspects of hornbills, palm civet, tigers, fish tail palm, and other animal and plant species, in sacred groves.

 Dragonfly Workshops Web-Based Learning Community